evolutional/xgpro-logic/README.md

 Clone the repository and run: `go mod tidy` to fetch the dependencies.

-Then run `go build  -o xgpro-logic ./cmd/xgpro-logic.app/main.go` to create the binary file.
+Then run `go build -o build/xgpro-logic ./cmd/xgpro-logic.app/main.go` to create the binary file.

 Alternatively, if your platform supports `make`, then run `make build` and find the output in the `build` directory.